-1 Most cases were mild and recovered without treatment.
+Most cases were mild and recovered without treatment.

-2 In dogs treated up to 2 weeks no increases in liver enzyme activities were observed.
+In dogs treated up to 2 weeks no increases in liver enzyme activities were observed.
 However, with long-term treatment, increases in liver enzyme activities were common.
 In most cases there were no clinical signs and the liver enzyme activities either stabilised or decreased with continued treatment.

-3 Clinical signs associated with increases in liver enzyme activities.
+Clinical signs associated with increases in liver enzyme activities.

 Reporting adverse events is important.
 It allows continuous safety monitoring of a veterinary medicinal product.
-Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder the national competent authority via the national reporting system.
-See the package leaflet for respective contact details.
+Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder or its local representative or the national competent authority via the national reporting system.
+See also "Contact details" of the package leaflet for contact details.